fbpx

 In the Dauphiné ( Isère department), the Oisans and its landscapes overlooking the Ecrins, dominated by the Meije and the Barre des Ecrins, will delight the most athletic and thrill-seekers, while the Chartreuse and Vercors, with their gentler relief, will delight families looking for walks within their children's reach.

-Lakes, a major attraction in the French Alps
+Lakes, a vacation option in the French Alps

 Lake Annecy